Name: Privacy of Education Records Procedure

 - Photographs taken for the Student ID card.

-Notwithstanding any other provision of this policy, the following information is defined as Limited Directory Data will be shared for purposes of sharing with LeadMN so the association can communicate with their members: Student name, official e-mail address, and Student Change Code (NEW/RTN/DROP).
+Notwithstanding any other provision of this policy, the following information is defined as Limited Directory Data will be shared for purposes of sharing with LeadMN so the association can communicate with their members: Student name, official institutional e-mail address, and Student Change Code (NEW/RTN/DROP).
 Students who wish to suppress their limited directory data must submit a request to the Office of Records and Registration in writing, which will remain in effect until a change is requested in writing.
-A copy of the Non-Disclosure of Directory Information form is available in Student Services offices, academic areas, and the college website.
+A copy of the Non-Disclosure of Directory Information form is available in the Records & Registration Office.

 North Hennepin Community College will not release directory information to any financial institution requesting data for credit card marketing purposes.